 }

-- Invert the Y axes.
-Xbox sticks report +1 when pulled toward the driver, so forward needs a negative sign.
-Forgetting this is the single most common day-one bug.
+Those minus signs matter.
+Xbox sticks report +1 when pulled toward the driver, so forward needs a negative sign, and forgetting it is the single most common day-one bug.

 Apply a deadband so a drifting stick doesn't creep the robot.
-WPILib's MathUtil.applyDeadband(value, 0.1) is the idiomatic call; the DifferentialDrive class already applies 0.02 internally, but swerve code should apply your own (0.05–0.10 is typical).
+MathUtil.applyDeadband(value, 0.1) is the idiomatic call.
+The DifferentialDrive class already applies 0.02 internally, but in swerve code you apply your own, and 0.05 to 0.10 is typical.

 double x = MathUtil.applyDeadband(-driver.getLeftX(), 0.1);

-Finally, write down the physical mapping and tape it to the operator console: Left stick = translate, Right stick = rotate, Start = reset gyro, Left bumper = slow.
-Hand this card to a substitute driver and they should be able to drive a qualification match cold.
+Write the physical mapping down and tape it to the operator console: Left stick = translate, Right stick = rotate, Start = reset gyro, Left bumper = slow.
+Hand that card to a substitute driver and they should be able to drive a qualification match cold.

 Test it on blocks first, then on the practice field.
-Drive a figure-eight around two cones; if the robot tracks where you point in field-relative mode regardless of which way the bumper faces, your gyro and inversions are correct.
+Drive a figure-eight around two cones.
+If the robot tracks where you point in field-relative mode no matter which way the bumper is facing, your gyro and inversions are correct.

 Key takeaways